andre-ols/go-face-recognition/README.md

 # Go-Face-Recognition

-Go-Face-Recognition is an advanced facial recognition system, based on the principles of FaceNet and developed entirely in Go language.
+Go-Face-Recognition is an facial recognition system, based on the principles of FaceNet and developed entirely in Go language.
 It leverages cutting-edge technology and utilizes the go-face library, which is built upon the powerful dlib C++ library for high-performance facial analysis.

 ## Table of Contents